 2. Potential Impacts: This section will identify the relationship of the Proposed Project to the overall land use patterns within the study area.
 This section will discuss the following: - a.
 The relationship between the Proposed Project and recommendations set forth in the Village of Briarcliff Manor Code, Comprehensive Plan, and other plans and policies, including the BESS Moratorium. - b.
 The relationship of the Proposed Project and nearby sensitive uses, if any, such as agriculture, natural resources, Critical Environmental Areas, sites of historical or archeological significance or public parks.
-Any adverse environmental impacts associated with the Proposed Project would be identified; and - c.
-The potential impacts associated with the special use permit, steep slopes permit, wetlands permit, tree removal permit, and site plan for the Proposed Project.
+Any adverse environmental impacts associated with the Proposed Project would be identified, and impact on community and neighborhood character. - c.
+The potential impacts associated with the special use permit, steep slopes permit, wetlands permit, tree removal permit, and site plan for the Proposed Project. - d.
+A comparative discussion between the proposed solar use and the other CT-1 permitted uses in terms of land use impact.
+This section will describe and discuss recent Zoning Code amendments clarifying solar uses.

 3. Mitigation: A discussion of mitigation measures will be included for any significant adverse impacts identified.
 Additionally, any unavoidable adverse impacts will be identified.